 LEARN: LFAC offers trainings on topics important to parents of children with special needs.

 For registration information, please contact email@example.com.
-Trainings are usually offered in Anchorage (on site) and Fairbanks (by video), and teleconference.
+Trainings are usually offered in Anchorage (on site) with a teleconference option for those outside of Anchorage.

 MENTOR: Mentor a LEND Fellow and help them understand the day to day challenges and successes parents of children with special needs face.